 Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Option You can get most formulas used in the treatment of PKU from a drugstore.
-These are covered under your plan's benefits for prescription drugs (see Section 5(f)).
-Special food products that are not available from a drugstore are covered as medical supplies under your plan's medical benefits.
-Nothing Equipment and supplies are not covered if they are: All charges Only for your comfort or hygiene.
-For exercise.
-Only for making the room or home comfortable, such as air conditioning or air filters. • Scalp hair prostheses, including wigs or any form of hair replacement.
+High Option For exercise.
+All charges Only for making the room or home comfortable, such as air conditioning or air filters. • Scalp hair prostheses, including wigs or any form of hair replacement.
 Nutritional and/or dietary supplements, except as provided in this Plan or as required by law.
 This exclusion includes, but is not limited to, those nutritional formulas and dietary supplements that can be purchased over the counter, which by law do not require either a written prescription or dispensing by a licensed pharmacist.
-Hearing services (testing, treatment, and supplies) High Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D. or audiologist. \$40 per office visit Note: For routine hearing screenings performed during a preventive care visit, see Section 5(a) Preventive care services, adult and Preventive care services, children .
-External hearing aids 50% of Plan allowance up to one per ear every 26 Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants.
-36 months 36 months aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and High Option aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
-Home health services We will cover home health care furnished by a home health agency (HHA)for up to 100 visits in a calendar year. • Care from a registered nurse or licensed vocational nurse who works aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
-Home health services We will cover home health care furnished by a home health agency (HHA)for up to 100 visits in a calendar year. • Care from a registered nurse or licensed vocational nurse who works under a registered nurse or a doctor High Option \$40 aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
-Home health services We will cover home health care furnished by a home health agency (HHA)for up to 100 visits in a calendar year. • Care from a registered nurse or licensed vocational nurse who works High Option aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
-Home health services We will cover home health care furnished by a home health agency (HHA)for up to 100 visits in a calendar year. • Care from a registered nurse or licensed vocational nurse who works under a registered nurse or a doctor • Physical therapy, occupational therapy, speech therapy, or respiratory High Option \$40 aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
-Home health services We will cover home health care furnished by a home health agency (HHA)for up to 100 visits in a calendar year. • Care from a registered nurse or licensed vocational nurse who works under a registered nurse or a doctor • Physical therapy, occupational therapy, speech therapy, or respiratory therapy High Option \$40 aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
-Home health services We will cover home health care furnished by a home health agency (HHA)for up to 100 visits in a calendar year. • Care from a registered nurse or licensed vocational nurse who works under a registered nurse or a doctor • Physical therapy, occupational therapy, speech therapy, or respiratory therapy • Visits with a medical social service worker • Care from a health aide who works under a registered nurse with the ### High Option \$40 \$40 \$40
+Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, ace-type bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered.
+Consumer wearable/personal mobile devices (such as a smart phone, smart watch, or other personal tracking devices), including any software or applications.
+Hearing services (testing, treatment, and supplies) High Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D. or audiologist.
+Note: For routine hearing screenings performed during a preventive care visit, see Section 5(a) Preventive care services, adult and Preventive care services, children. \$40 per office visit External hearing aids 50% of Plan allowance up to one per ear every Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants.
+36 months Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
+Home health services High Option We will cover home healthcare furnished by a home health agency (HHA) for up to 100 visits in a calendar year. \$40 per visit Care from a registered nurse or licensed vocational nurse who works under a registered nurse or a doctor Private duty nursing Physical therapy, occupational therapy, speech therapy, or respiratory therapy \$40 per visit Visits with a medical social service worker \$40 per visit Care from a health aide who works under a registered nurse with the HHA (one visit equals four hours or less) \$40 per visit Oxygen therapy, intravenous therapy and medications \$40 per visit